-As a matter of fact, the image compare program command syntax is identical to that of the image restore.
+The image compare program command syntax is identical to that of the image restore.
 Therefore, use this section of the manual for instructions on performing an image restore or an image compare.
 The menus (for easy user interface), fields, and help screens will all be the same, except that for a compare, the word "compare" replaces "restore."
-However, the image restore has an advanced user interface, which offers one more menu
+However, the image restore has an advanced user interface, which offers one more menu.

-9.1 Easy User Interface (Restore and Compare)
+9.2 Easy User Interface (Restore and Compare)